VA Educational Benefits

 Due to the extended processing time of the VA, it is not recommended that students rely on VA payments to arrive prior to Vanderbilt’s payment deadline.
 We suggest that all students have a plan to cover their living expenses until VA educational benefits are paid.
 The VA can take as long as 6-8 weeks to process certifications for VA educational benefits.

-If you have specific questions about possible changes to your monthly housing allowance, we recommend using the Submit a Question feature at https://benefits.va.gov/gibill.
+If you have specific questions about your monthly housing allowance, we recommend using the Submit a Question feature at https://benefits.va.gov/gibill.
 Because the VA pays the monthly housing allowance directly to students receiving Post-9/11 GI Bill® benefits, the VA has informed our office that, due to federal privacy laws, they are unable to share specific information about a student’s monthly housing allowance with the school certifying official.

 Executive Master of Business Administration